caarlos0/tasktimer/README.md

 field and navigate  around a long list of tasks using the arrow keys/page up/page down/etc.

+Note: there is no concept of "resuming tasks", you can however create several tasks with the same description.

 ## Report

 You can extract a markdown file by running: